Analyzing referral programs

 Here we go: a big plus of the referral programs comparing with other methods of promoting a taxi business is the deferred costs of it.
 You do not pay anything until the referral program brings its results.
 The real financial obligations are also to be fulfilled only after the actual new clients are already on your side.
 Compared to traditional promotional techniques, the financial advantages are obvious (and suiting young businesses especially).

-This picture above, you’ve seen it already in your company panel.
+This picture above, you’ve seen it already in your My hub.
 Remember creating a sample referral program?
 Right, these are the statistics OnDe system counts automatically.

 Let’s go through the variables together!